 We all know things about ourselves that others don’t.
 What motivates, angers, delights or flat-out annoys us.
 All of which are associated with different emotions that alter our attitude thus how we interact with others.

 The more self-aware we are of our emotional drivers the better we can control our attitude and behavior.
-For that reason, this makes E.I. a valuable component of providing performance feedback.
+For that reason, this makes EQ a valuable component of providing performance feedback.

-Many of us have experienced or witnessed a situation where feedback went wrong from the very beginning – poor management of E.I. was likely a part of the mishap.
+Many of us have experienced or witnessed a situation where feedback went wrong from the very beginning.
+Poor management of EQ was likely a part of the mishap.

-You must be in control of yourself, considerate and communicate well enough to deliver the feedback in a receptive yet motivating way.
+You must be in control of yourself.
+You must be considerate and communicate well enough to deliver the feedback in a receptive yet motivating way.

-Much like a surprise visitor, performance feedback should not be a surprise to the employee either!
+Much like a surprise visitor, performance feedback should not be a surprise to an employee either!

-Likewise in business, feedback needs to happen as often as there are opportunities to provide it.
+Likewise, in business, feedback needs to happen as often as there are opportunities to provide it.
 When an employee is meeting or exceeding expectations, let them know.
-When they’re not, let them know.
+When they are not, let them know.
 Waiting until annual review time to start pounding out an employee’s performance highs and lows will be a daunting task.
-And bringing up an incident neglected 8 months ago will be staggering.
+Bringing up an incident neglected 8 months ago will be staggering.

-This can be achieved through providing proper guidance that will help employee’s own new behaviors.
+This can be achieved through defining a framework that will help employee’s own new behaviors.
 Give them a model to follow, a repeatable process.
 Make it a point to celebrate progress, accountability, and desired outcomes that reinforce the model.
 Show the team how their improved performance directly impacts the organization.

-Performance discussions are some of the most valuable interactions between a leader and employee.
+Performance discussions are the most valuable interactions between a leader and employee.
 Because the organizations most valuable asset is it’s people.

 Handling them well, from both sides, is critical.
-To drive organizational performance leaders need to genuinely know their employees, provide consistent feedback, and keep them motivated to perform.
+To drive organizational performance leaders must steer their teams towards higher levels of productivity through continuous feedback and development.

-Stir it all in a bowl, place it in the oven, then watch it rise.
+Stir it all in a bowl, place it in the oven, then watch performance rise.